 A mean is the simple arithmetic average, or one can say it is the mathematical average of a set of 2 or more numerical.
 The mean for any given set of numerical can be computed in more than a single way, which will include the arithmetic mean method, which uses the summation of the numerical in the series, and the other method is the geometric mean method.
 Median is the middlemost numerical in a sorted list of those numerical.
-To determine the median value in a sequence of numerical, the numerical must be first arranged in value order which is from lowest to highest, or in other words in ascending order.
-If there is an odd amount of numerical, the median value is numerical which is in the middle, with the same amount of numerical above and below.
-If there are an even amount of numerical in the list, then the middle pair must be first determined, then they are added together, and then they are divided by two to find the median value.
+To determine the median value in a sequence of numerical, the numerical must be first arranged in value order which is from lowest to highest, or in other words, in ascending order.
+If there is an odd amount of numerical, the median value is numerical, which is in the middle, with the same amount of numerical above and below.
+If there is an even amount of numerical in the list, then the middle pair must be first determined, then they are added together, and then they are divided by two to find the median value.
 It can be used to determine an approximate mean or average.
-The median is however sometimes used as opposed to the average or the mean when the data sets have outliers in the sequence that can lead to the skewness of the average of the values.
+The median is, however, sometimes used as opposed to the average or the mean when the data sets have outliers in the sequence that can lead to the skewness of the average of the values.
 The median of a sequence can actually be less affected by those outliers when compared with the average or the mean.

 Head To Head Comparison Between Mean vs Median (Infographics)

-Below is the top 6 difference between Mean vs Median
+Below is the top 6 difference between Mean vs Median:

 Key differences between Mean vs Median

-- In statistics, a mean can be defined as the simple average or simple arithmetic average of the given set of data or quantities or the values.
+- In statistics, a mean can be defined as the simple average or simple arithmetic average of the given set of data or quantities or values.
 The median, on the other hand, is said to be the middlemost numerical in an ordered list (whether ascending or descending) of values.

-- While the mean as stated earlier is the arithmetic average, and on the other hand, the median is the positional average the position of the data set will help in determining the value of the median.
+- While the mean, as stated earlier, is the arithmetic average, and on the other hand, the median is the positional average, the position of the data set will help in determining the value of the median.

-- Mean outlines the center of the gravity of the data set or the sample whereas the median will highlight the middle-most value of the sample or the data set.
+- Mean outlines the center of the gravity of the data set or the sample, whereas the median will highlight the middle-most value of the sample or the data set.

-- The mean as mentioned earlier will be appropriate for normally distributed data.
+- The mean, as mentioned earlier, will be appropriate for normally distributed data.
 On another end, the median is more suitable and is the best option when the data set or the sample or the distribution is skewed.

-- The mean is highly and is extremely affected by the outliner or the extreme value and the same is not in the case with a median.
+- The mean is highly and is extremely affected by the outliner or the extreme value, and the same is not in the case with a median.

 - The mean or the average can be calculated by summing up or adding up all the observations in the given data set and then dividing the value that is obtained with the number of the observations in the sample; the results will be the mean.
-As opposed to that, the median, the data set, or the sample given will be arranged in an ascending or descending order and then the value which falls in the exact middle or the center of the new data set or the sample will be the median.
+As opposed to that, the median, the data set, or the sample given will be arranged in an ascending or descending order, and then the value which falls in the exact middle or the center of the new data set or the sample will be the median.

 Mean vs Median Comparison Table